-- Submit an SSC application/registration form and forward all official high school or HSE/GED® transcripts as well as other college transcripts directly to the Office of Admissions.
+- Submit an SSC application and forward all official high school or HSE/GED® transcripts as well as other college transcripts directly to the Office of Admissions.

 - Admissions to the Echocardiography Program will be determined by a ranking of the grade point averages (GPA) of the program prerequisite courses.
 Students will be considered for admissions who have received at least a grade of “C” or better in all program prerequisites and a minimum cumulative GPA of 2.7 or higher (A = 4.0).
 All final course grades will be validated prior to the start of the program.

 - You will be notified in writing of your admission status no later than July 15th.